yehudisr/artseen-frontend/README.md

 ### Install

 Frontend
-- Clone this repo to your local machine git clone <this-repo-url>
+- Clone this repo to your local machine `git clone <this-repo-url>`
-- Run npm i
+- Run `npm i`
-- Run npm started
+- Run `npm start`

 Backend [Artseen Backend](https://github.com/yehudisr/artseen-be)
-- Clone this repo to your local machine git clone <this-repo-url>
+- Clone this repo to your local machine `git clone <this-repo-url>`
-- Run rails db:create to create a local database
+- Run `rails db:create` to create a local database
-- Run rails db:migrate to create tables
+- Run `rails db:migrate` to create tables
-- Run rails db:seed to create seed data
+- Run `rails db:seed` to create seed data
-- Run rails s to start to the server (make sure the backend is running on http://localhost:3000)
+- Run `rails s` to start to the server (make sure the backend is running on `http://localhost:3000`)

 ## Contributors